 - the lid of the bin must be fully closed

-- you shouldn't have left any excess waste (whether in bin bags or not) next to it
+- you shouldn't have left any excess waste (either in bin bags or loose) next to it

-- if possible, you should place the handles of the bin towards the highway
+- if possible, you should place the handles of the bin towards the road

 - you shouldn't leave your bin out on the pavement after it's been emptied